-Streaming feeds
+Streaming Channels

-In case no live data can be received in one of the OMD-D lines (say line A), there is no impact to clients as OMD-D would continue publishing data via the alternate line (line B).
-Clients can reapply line arbitration to retrieve the latest market information as usual when OMD-D resumed the service from line A.
+Component failover on the following Streaming Channels would only impact one of the OMD-D lines.
+In case no live data can be received in one of the OMD-D lines (say line A), there is no impact to clients as OMD-D would continue publishing data via the alternative line (line B).
+Clients can reapply the line arbitration as usual when OMD-D resumes the service and publish the data from line A. Data published during the interruption would not be resent after line A has resumed the service.